-In this paper we analyse the expenditure impacts of Welsh Higher Education Institutions (HEIs) on the Welsh economy.
+In this paper we analyse the expenditure impacts of Northern Irish Higher Education Institutions (HEIs) on the Northern Irish economy.
 The primary focus is on the expenditure impacts of individual HEIs and of their students, and the treatment of HEIs as a distinct sector of the economy.
-The paper, in effect, replicates the analysis of Hermannsson et al (2010a) for the case of Wales.
+The paper, in effect, replicates the analysis of Hermannsson et al (2010a) for the case of Northern Ireland.
 The main differences are in the tables, graphs and discussion of results.
-The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Wales for user groups whose primary interest is in Wales.
-Since we are also committed to producing similar analyses for Northern Ireland and for England, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.
-Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.
+The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Northern-Ireland for user groups whose primary interest is in Northern-Ireland.
+Since we are also committed to producing similar analyses for Wales and for England, this is also an efficient way for us to generate a range of the regionalspecific outputs of our research project on The Overall Regional Impacts of HEIs quickly.1 Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.

 There have been a number of studies of expenditure impacts of Scottish HEIs.
 These include Blake and McDowell (1967), Brownrigg (1973), Battu, et al (1998), Kelly et al (2004), Hermannsson et al (2010a).
-There have been rather fewer studies for Wales (e.g. Hill, 1997).
+There have been rather fewer studies of HEI impacts in Wales and English sub-regions (e.g Hill 1997; Harris 1997), and none that we are aware of for Northern Ireland.
 The best of these studies have been input-output (IO) based (e.g. Kelly et al, 2004).
 We adopt such an IO approach but our analysis is distinctive in two important ways.
-First, we provide a comprehensive, systematic and consistent IO attribution analysis of the impact of each individual HEI, as well as the impact of the Welsh HEI sector as whole.
+First, we provide a comprehensive, systematic and consistent IO attribution analysis of the impact of each individual HEI, as well as the impact of the Northern Irish HEI sector as whole.
+This analysis highlights the heterogeneity of impacts across Northern Irish HEIs.
+Second, the source of this diversity is not variation in the pattern of expenditure for individual HEIs, which would be the conventional argument.
+Rather it stems from the difference in the sources of funding across Northern Irish HEIs.